RockitBootcamp/Full-Stack-LAMP/Milestones/m3/PHP Project/Readme.md

 ## Classes

 For this project, place all your classes in a folder called `classes`.
-Each class should have its own filename and each filename should be exactly the class name with a `.php` extension.
+Each class should have its own file and each filename should be exactly the class name with a `.php` extension.
 Classnames (and filenames) should be in "title case", for example: "UserLogin" is correct and "userLogin" is not.

 The classes you need to make are as follows: